-The IC S1 by Flos designed by Michael Anastassiades in 2014 is among the lamps that have made the history of design . to illuminate the room in which it is located, making it suitable for different environments, from homes to offices, from restaurants to bars, thanks also to the fact that there are two versions available on the market: floor-standing or wall-mounted.
+Among the lamps that have made design history is the IC S1 by Flos designed by Michael Anastassiades in 2014.
+Minimalist yet striking, it is a pendant lamp with an opal blown glass diffuser, unmistakable in its features and in the way it illuminates the room it is in, making it suitable for different environments, from homes to offices, from restaurants to bars, also thanks to the fact that there are two versions available on the market: floor-standing or wall-mounted.

-The idea of its creator was to bring together the imagination and the lighting needs of an environment.
-Thinking of Flor Anastassiades' IC S1, he had in mind the balance and manual skills that a juggler plays when he rolls a glass ball on his arm and hand without ever letting it fall, creating a magical and effective game.
-Thus was born the idea of a sphere that was suspended thanks to a steel support, simple but effective.
+The idea of its creator was to combine fantasy and the lighting needs of an environment.
+When thinking about the IC S1 by Flos, Anastassiades indeed had in mind the balance and dexterity games that a juggler performs when rolling a glass sphere on his arm and hand without ever letting it fall, creating a magical and impressive display.
+This is how the idea of a sphere suspended by a simple yet striking steel support was born.

-The light that the IC S1 of Flos diffuse is a particular light as the bulbs that are inside are particular.
-The entrance hole is in fact very narrow and the bulbs that can be housed inside the globe must have specific characteristics: they must be narrow and with a small or large attack depending on the model.
+The light diffused by the IC S1 by Flos is a particular light, just as particular are the bulbs found within it.
+The entry hole is very narrow, and the bulbs that can be housed inside the globe must have specific characteristics: they must be narrow and have a small or large base depending on the model.

-On our portal there are several proposals, of tubular LED bulbs , compatible with this type of lamp, both for the floor and wall versions.
-These are models, some of which are compatible with dimmers, which allow you to adjust the intensity of the light, which emit warm light and which can be comfortably housed in the luminaire, thanks to their width of only 28 mm.
+On our portal, various options are available, including tubular LED bulbs, compatible with this type of lamp, for both floor and wall versions.
+These models, some of which are dimmer-compatible, allow you to adjust the light intensity.
+They emit warm light and can be conveniently housed in the lighting fixture due to their width of only 28 mm.

 1 comment